-Last month it emerged that critical healthcare institutions were being targeted by cyber-criminals, demonstrating that the COVID-19 pandemic had done little to stem cyber security-related threats, and if anything was actually offering more opportunities for would-be hackers.
-This past week has seen a spate of cyber-attacks occurring throughout the UK, with targets ranging from supermarket giant Aldi to Elexon, so now is clearly the time to be even more vigilant…
+Last month it emerged that critical healthcare institutions were being targeted by cyber-criminals.
+This demonstrated that the COVID-19 pandemic had done little to stem cyber security incidents.
+If anything, it has actually offered more opportunities to would-be hackers.
+This past week has seen a spate of cyber-attacks occurring throughout the UK.
+Targets ranged from supermarket giant Aldi to Elexon, so now is clearly the time to be even more vigilant.

-On Saturday, the Manchester Evening News informed its readers that a statement had been issued to Aldi shoppers warning them about a scam designed to steal personal details.
-In exchange for providing their email, WhatsApp, Facebook, or Twitter information, they were promised a web link where they could claim free shopping vouchers worth £250.
+The Manchester Evening News recently stated that Aldi shoppers were warned about a scam designed to steal their personal details.
+In exchange for providing their email, WhatsApp, Facebook, or Twitter information, they were promised a web link.
+This link would enable them to claim free shopping vouchers worth £250.
 No such promotion was being run by Aldi, with their spokesman urging people to be wary of this type of activity.
-The experts at CRIBB Cyber Security, part of theICEway ecosystem of companies, couldn’t agree more; upon hearing about the incident, our very own Patrick Carolan had this to say:
+The experts at CRIBB Cyber Security, part of theICEway ecosystem of companies, couldn’t agree more.
+Upon hearing about the incident, Patrick Carolan had this to say:

-“You have always got to be very cautious whenever a voucher or money is offered to you in exchange for your personal data, no matter what the source.
-There are some signs that you can watch out for such as poor grammar and mistakes with spelling and punctuation in such communications, but above all else, it is highly unlikely in the first place that a supermarket would ask you for detailed personal information with them.”
+“You have always got to be very cautious whenever something is offered to you in exchange for personal data.
+It does not matter what the source is.
+There are some signs that you can watch out for though, such as poor grammar.
+Mistakes with spelling and punctuation in communications are another indicator.
+Above all else, it is highly unlikely that any supermarket would ask you for detailed personal information.”

-On Friday 15th May, Forbes featured a story about a cyber-attack on Elexon that fortunately failed to have an impact beyond their internal IT systems.
-A core part of the energy supply market here in the UK, Elexon oversees extremely high-value transactions between the electricity providers and power station operators, so it is easy to see why they would be targeted.
+On Friday 15th May, Forbes featured a story about a cyber-attack on Elexon.
+Fortunately, the incident failed to have an impact beyond their internal IT systems.
+Elexon is a core part of the energy supply market here in the UK.
+It oversees extremely high-value transactions between the electricity providers and power station operators.
+This makes it easy to see why they would be targeted.

 “The Elexon attack is more proof that critical infrastructure is a very attractive target for hackers.
-There isn’t a huge amount of information about this incident yet but I hope it isn’t ransomware because if it is, the company could have a long road to recovery."
+There isn’t a huge amount of information about this incident yet but I hope it isn’t ransomware.
+If it is, the company could be facing a long road to recovery.”

-CRIBB Cyber Security has provided end-to-end cyber resilience for clients in healthcare, cruise, travel, and retail for more than 20 years.
-Our expert team adopts a ‘Security by Design’ approach wherever possible, but we are aware of the fact that a reactive stance is sometimes required.
-That is why we have put together a wide range of products and services that are all designed to help boost cyber resilience – no matter what your current situation.
+CRIBB Cyber Security provides end-to-end cyber resilience for clients in healthcare, cruise, travel, and retail.
+Our expert team adopts a ‘Security by Design’ approach wherever possible.
+We are aware of the fact that a reactive stance is sometimes required.
+That is why we have put together a wide range of products and services that are all designed to help you minimise cyber security incidents.

 We are very proud to state that we have successfully guided 100% of our clients into compliance.